The looming threat of a government shutdown is now a reality. Here's what it means for our national parks.

-Answer: Take action on NPCA’s website and call your representatives in Congress via the Capitol Switchboard at 202.224.3121.
+Answer: Call your representatives in Congress via the Capitol Switchboard at 202.224.3121.
 Tell lawmakers that you care about our national parks and want them open and funded.
-If you’re planning a visit to a national park in the near future, let them know how a national park shutdown is affecting you.
+If you’re planning a visit to a national park in the near future, let them know how the shutdown is affecting you.

 About the author